Find Your Local NAMI

 "The symptoms of bipolar illness often go unrecognized, leading to misdiagnosis.
 Given the fact that consequences of lack of treatment are very serious, it is very important for everyone to know that treatment is available and it works," said Suzanne Vogel-Scibilia, MD, President, NAMI National Board of Directors.

-Read the Bipolar Disorder Survey Findings Fact Sheet. (pdf, opens in a new browser window)
+Read the Bipolar Disorder Informational Fact Sheet. (pdf, opens in a new browser window)

 Bipolar disorder, or manic depression, is a serious brain disorder that causes extreme shifts in mood, energy or functioning that can range from episodes of mania, or "highs," to episodes of depression, or "lows."
 These mood swings can be mild or severe and may last hours, days or months.
 These episodes usually begin in late adolescence, but can begin in early childhood or as late as a person’s 40s or 50s.